 This makes the meta description as important as ad text.

-OK, So What's Next: How can I Write Better Meta Descriptions?
+How Can I Write Better Meta Descriptions?

 The best practices for creating good meta descriptions are a lot like those for writing great ad text:

-- Communicate Benefits.
+- Communicate benefits and urgency.